 To address lead in drinking water, public water systems were required to develop and maintain an inventory of service line materials by Oct 16, 2024.
 Developing an inventory and identifying the location of lead service lines (LSL) is the first step for beginning LSL replacement and protecting public health.
+The lead service inventory may be viewed online at: https://southwesternutility.com/2023CCR_Sonoita_Valley_South.
 Please contact us if you would like more information about the inventory or any lead sampling that has been done.